 - 60% increase in unique web site visits.

 And the story doesn’t end there.
 In addition to eHarmony rolling out to 20 new countries, they also plan to bring their data science expertise in relationship matching to the jobs market – matching new hires to potential employers.
-They will start to add geo-location services as part of the mobile experience, taking advantage of MongoDB’s support for geospatial indexes and queries. eHarmony are also excited by the prospect of pluggable storage engines targeted for MongoDB 2.8.
-The ability to mix in-memory and SSD engines within a single MongoDB cluster can provide a foundation to consolidate search, matches and user data.
+They will start to add geo-location services as part of the mobile experience, taking advantage of MongoDB’s support for geospatial indexes and queries. eHarmony are also excited by the prospect of pluggable storage engines delivered in MongoDB 3.0.
+The ability to mix multiple storage engines within a MongoDB cluster can provide a foundation to consolidate search, matches and user data.
 Whether you’re looking for a new partner, or a new job, it seems eHarmony has the data science and database to get you there.